calebjmatthews/endless-desert/concept.md

   [ ] Tag and subcategory specificities have a worse rate of return [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
-  [ ] Upgrading house and changing leader equipment recalc rates [ ] Fortuity should grant ore, equipment, food
+  [ ] Fortuity should grant ore, equipment, food
   [ ] Fix for stuck without sand before trading unlocked [ ] Show resource descriptive name, not id name in selection components [ ] Hide recipes missing ingredients
-  [ ] Add time elapsed to "While you were gone" memo

 ## Commands
 ### Delete all records from all tables: